BemTG/BemTG/README.md

 ### Hi there, I'm Bem! 👋

-#### TensorFlow Certified Developer with a deep interest in building AI systems for the upcoming decentralised Web 3.0 Data Economy.
+#### I am Google certified TensorFlow Developer with a deep interest in building AI systems for the upcoming decentralised Web 3.0 Data Economy.

+#### I am also the founder and owner of TranscribeMyAudio.ai and the lead developer at Meta DAO-Agents.